 Jane Johnson Architects is involved in the following projects in order to lend professional skills to clients who may otherwise not be able to benefit from them.

 The Anganwadi Project

-Jane Johnson is the Architectural Advisor on the Board of The Anganwadi Project (TAP), a not-for-profit Australian organisation designing and building anganwadi (pre-schools) in the urban slums of Ahmedabad in India.
+Jane Johnson is the Architectural Advisor to The Anganwadi Project (TAP), a not-for-profit Australian organisation designing and building anganwadi (pre-schools) in the urban slums of Ahmedabad and rural villages in Anantapur, India.
 TAP recruits Australian design professionals who volunteer their time to live and work in India for 4- 6 months to oversee the design and construction of these schools.
-TAP works in partnership with Manav Sadhna, (an Indian NGO) who is based in Mahatma Gandhi’s Ashram and who carries out Gandhi’s work.
+TAP works in partnership with local NGOs who look after communities in need.

-TAP’s focus is on community engagement and design considerations such as efficient space planning, ventilation and natural light.
+TAP’s focus is on community engagement and design considerations such as efficient space planning, ventilation, natural light…..and joy.